 Mizore Dama: Crystal Sugar-Coated Fruit Candy Balls

-Actually in addition to Sakuma Drops, when I think of fruit candy, there is one more Japanese treat that pops into my head, which I actually bought for today’s blog article.
+In addition to Sakuma Drops, when I think of fruit candy, one more thing pops into my head, which I picked up today at a supermarket for this blog article.

 Matsuya Mizore Dama (マツヤ みぞれ玉)

-The sleet-like fruit candy ball comes in 4 flavors, strawberry, lemon, grape, and orange, and each ball is coated with crystal sugar particles and has a bright, beautiful color that is associated with its own flavor.
+The sleet ball comes in 4 flavors, strawberry, lemon, grape, and orange, with its surface coated with crystal sugar particles.
+They have brilliant colors and are beautiful to the eyes.

-Since these treats are quite big compared to other Japanese hard candies, there is no way I can put two or more Mizore Dama balls in the mouth.
+Since these treats are large compared to other Japanese hard candies, I can’t put more than two in my mouth.

-Frankly speaking, Mizore Dama is more of a sugar candy than a fruit candy because all the fruit flavors taste almost the same!
-They are all a little bit tangy and have a gentle sweetness.
+Honestly, Mizore Dama is more of a sugar candy because all the flavors contain no fruit juice and taste almost the same.
+They are a little bit tard with a gentle sweetness.

 Nonetheless, these treats are pretty good and will satisfy you, as the Matsuya Mizore Dama won the chairman’s award in the National Confectionery Exhibition held in 1989.